-In the future, we expect to expand our market opportunity by addressing additional categories of the pediatric orthopedic market, such as active growing implants for early onset scoliosis and limb length discrepancies, other sports-related injuries, patient-specific templates for spine surgical procedures and other orthopedic trauma and deformity applications.
+In the future, we expect to expand our market opportunity by addressing additional categories of the pediatric orthopedic market, such as foot and ankle, hand and wrist, clavicle, pelvis and other sports-related injuries.

 Unmet Market Needs

 Children are not just small adults.
 Their skeletal anatomy and physiology require specialized implants and instruments designed to treat their orthopedic disorders appropriately.
 Significant investment in product development and clinical, regulatory and commercial infrastructure is required to bring a medical device to market.
 Due to the size of the pediatric orthopedic market compared to the adult market, we believe that no other diversified orthopedic company has committed the resources necessary to develop a sales and product development infrastructure focused on this market, resulting in the following unmet needs: